 \subsection{UX Evaluation of HCI System Research}

-Developing a UX evaluation plan can be challenging, as it's often unclear what constitutes "evaluation" and which metrics are appropriate \cite{ledo2018evaluation, hillman2023understanding}.
+Developing a UX evaluation plan can be challenging, as it is often unclear what constitutes "evaluation" and which metrics are appropriate \cite{ledo2018evaluation, hillman2023understanding}.
 Hillman et al. \cite{hillman2023understanding} elaborated on several challenges involved in developing a solid evaluation plan, such as selecting metrics that accurately reflect UX and research goals, choosing data collection methods, establishing collection protocols, and ensuring consistency across products and organizations.
 Additionally, long-term effects and social or cultural barriers further complicate the process \cite{hillman2023understanding, darin2019instrument, vermeeren2010user}.
+Several foundational conceptual frameworks serve as the backbone for UX evaluation, including Nielsen's usability engineering \cite{nielsen1994usability} and heuristic evaluation \cite{nielsen1994enhancing}, Hassenzahl’s UX framework \cite{hassenzahl2010needs}, and Norman’s emotional design theory \cite{norman2007emotional}.
+These frameworks emphasize multi-dimensional assessments, moving beyond performance metrics to encompass user perceptions, attitudes, and context of use.

-In the past, HCI scholars often relied on established surveys like System Usability Scale (SUS), User Experience Questionnaire (UEQ), Post-Study System Usability Questionnaire (PSSUQ), NASA Task Load Index (NASA-TLX), Subjective Mental Effort Questionnaire (SMEQ) and Customer Satisfaction (CSAT) to measure users' perceptions \cite{bangor2008empirical, schrepp2017design, lewis1992psychometric, hart2006nasa, reichheld2003one}.
-PULSE metrics (Page views, Uptime, Latency, etc.) are also commonly used to track user behavior \cite{rodden2010measuring}.
+To measure users' perceptions quantitatively, researchers often use established surveys, such as the System Usability Scale (SUS), the User Experience Questionnaire (UEQ), the Post-Study System Usability Questionnaire (PSSUQ), the NASA Task Load Index (NASA-TLX), the Subjective Mental Effort Questionnaire (SMEQ), and the Customer Satisfaction (CSAT) \cite{bangor2008empirical, schrepp2017design, lewis1992psychometric, hart2006nasa, reichheld2003one}.
+PULSE metrics (e.g., page views, uptime, latency, etc.) are also commonly used to track user behavior \cite{rodden2010measuring}.
 However, these metrics are often “low-level or indirect measures of user experience”~\cite{rodden2010measuring}.
-Several evaluation frameworks relating to user-centered metrics have been introduced to the HCI and UX domains, such as the Software Development Productivity Framework \cite{sadowski2019software}, and Google’s HEART framework \cite{rodden2010measuring}.
-For instance, the HEART framework, which includes Happiness, Engagement, Adoption, Retention, and Task success, was introduced for measuring web-based applications at scale \cite{rodden2010measuring}.
+Several evaluation frameworks relating to user-centered metrics have been introduced to the HCI and UX domains, such as the Software Development Productivity Framework \cite{sadowski2019software} and Google’s HEART framework \cite{rodden2010measuring}.
+For instance, the HEART framework, which includes Happiness, Engagement, Adoption, Retention, and Task Success, was introduced to measure web-based applications at scale \cite{rodden2010measuring}.